Swiss Army knife

 Go to the Batch Editing study unit.

-Unit %%.
-Get questions answered at Stack Overflow
+Unit 6.
+Get questions answered at a technical question-and-answer website

 You simply cannot know enough about the Internet and computers to have all the answers.
 You have to rely on the larger body of knowledge possessed by communities in these areas.
 One such well-established community is Stack Overflow.
 This unit orients you to using Stack Overflow and asking questions in its forums.
 But beware!
 This is one place not to ask dumb questions—for example, what is a file.
 This unit provides some coaching in asking reasonable questions.